USS Spica (AK-16)

 USS Spica (AK-16) was a Sirius-class cargo ship commissioned by the U.S. Navy for service in World War II.
-She was responsible for delivering necessary goods and equipment to ships and stations in the war zone.
+It was responsible for delivering necessary goods and equipment to ships and stations in the war zone.

 Construction

 SS Shannock, a cargo ship built in 1919, by American International Shipbuilding Corp. at Hog Island, Pennsylvania, was acquired by the Navy from the United States Shipping Board on 16 November 1921, and renamed Spica (AK-16).
 Over the following 18 years, she remained out of commission, first at New York City, then at Charleston, South Carolina, and finally at Philadelphia, Pennsylvania, from January 1927 until 1 March 1940, when Spica was commissioned at Norfolk, Virginia.

 World War II activation and operations

 By mid-1940, Spica was assigned to the 13th Naval District; and, until late 1943, she sailed Alaskan waters carrying supplies to American outposts on the Alaskan coast and in the Aleutian Islands.
 During this period, she participated in the campaign to reoccupy Attu.
 On 24 November 1943, she headed south to San Francisco, California, whence she departed again on 5 December.

 Heading via Funafuti, she reached Kwajalein Atoll in January 1944 and returned, via Pearl Harbor, to Seattle, Washington, on 22 March.
 For the next six months, Spica resumed her Alaska-Aleutian circuit.
 On July 19 the Spica headed north with the S.S.
 Jonathan Harrington for Point Barrow and Cape Simpson.
 Together they were delivering the Seabees of Construction Battalion Detachment 1058 and 8,200 long tons of supplies and equipment needed to explore Naval Petroleum Reserve #4.
 In mid-September, she began a series of voyages from the U.S. West Coast to Hawaii which continued until mid-March 1945.
 In all, she made four round-trip voyages between Seattle and Oahu.
 She returned to Seattle on 17 March 1945 and, on 7 April, once again took up the northern Pacific supply runs, completing her last at Seattle on 14 September.